Retail Mobile Patrol

 Retail Mobile Patrol FAQ

-Do patrol officers check parking lots?
+Do patrols check parking lots?

 Can patrols check loading docks and rear doors?